 Many transgender teenagers will decide to use a different name, as well as a different pronoun (he, she, they, etc.).
 Adults should honor these decisions.
 “You could say, ‘Hey, I’m noticing you’re wearing some different clothes than you’ve worn before.
 I don’t want to make assumptions.
 Is there a preferred way you’d like me to refer to you?,’” recommends Joel Baum, senior director with the California-based not-for-profit Gender Spectrum.
 “That’s a way of asking respectfully.”

 How can I support a transgender teenager?

 It’s tough to be a transgender teenager.
 You’re often harassed.
 You’re discriminated against.
-You’re at a significantly increased risk for a slew of mental-health issues.
+And you’re at a significantly increased risk for a slew of mental-health issues.
 In fact, a staggering 41 percent of transgender adults have attempted suicide.
 This is not an easy path to walk.
 But, stresses Baum, how parents and other adults respond to transgender teenagers can make all the difference.
+Teens need gender identity support.
 “The number one indicator for the health and well-being is parental support or lack thereof,” he stresses.
 “Without it, they are in deep trouble.”

 And other adults?
 What can they do?

 Be sensitive and supportive of both the teenager and his or her parents.
 Avoid detailed questions; it’s not your business.
 Instead simple expressions of support—“How are you doing?”—are more than sufficient.
 But perhaps most helpful of all: take time to understand the issues, recommends Baum.
 “Think about your own experiences with gender,” he says.
 “Learn more.
 Become more informed.”